dcarpintero/llamaindexchat/README.md

     nodes = parser.get_nodes_from_documents(docs)
 ```

-- **Indexing**: An Index is a data structure that allows us to quickly retrieve relevant context for a user query.
+- **Indexing**: An Index is a data structure that allows to quickly retrieve relevant context for a user query.
 For LlamaIndex, it's the core foundation for retrieval-augmented generation (RAG) use-cases.
-LlamaIndex provides different types of indices, such as the [VectorStoreIndex](https://gpt-index.readthedocs.io/en/latest/core_modules/data_modules/index/index_guide.html), which make LLM (Language Model) calls to compute embeddings for each Node:
+LlamaIndex provides different types of indices, such as the [VectorStoreIndex](https://gpt-index.readthedocs.io/en/latest/core_modules/data_modules/index/index_guide.html), which makes LLM (while we default to OpenAI GPT-3.5, you might want to customize this part with a [ServiceContext](https://gpt-index.readthedocs.io/en/latest/core_modules/supporting_modules/service_context.html)) calls to compute embeddings for each Node:

 ```python
     [...]